Codebrahma/cbweb/posts/ecommerce-run-online-store-like-pro/2017-03-29-ECOMMERCE:HOW-TO-RUN-AN-ONLINE-STORE-LIKE-A-PRO.md

 templateKey: 'blog-post'
 title: 'ECOMMERCE: HOW TO RUN AN ONLINE STORE LIKE A PRO'
 date: 2017-03-29
-featuredpost: true
+featuredpost: false
 description: >-
   HOW TO RUN AN ONLINE STORE LIKE A PRO
 author: Anand Narayan
+link: /ecommerce-run-online-store-like-pro
 tags:
 - ecommerce developmet
 - Rails Ecommerce Devlopment
 - spree commerce
 ---

 E commerce is one of the biggest outcomes of the rapid technology advances over the past few years.
 Better & more secure payment gateways, powerful mobile browsers, advent of the internet – have all made ecommerce a mainstream industry.
 If you have a brick and mortar store – complementing it with an online store can instantly open up the world for you.
 But with all the noise surrounding ecommerce and the number of players in the market – it can get a bit difficult to carve an identity for yourself.

-In this article, we’ve dig into our combined years of experience working with and [setting up ecommerce stores](https://codebrahma.com/ecommerce-development-company) to present you 3 tips on ecommerce.
+In this article, we’ve dig into our combined years of experience working with and [setting up ecommerce stores](/ecommerce-development-company) to present you 3 tips on ecommerce.
 They’ll help you run your store like a pro and dominate the online sales business!

 ## 1. UI and UX of your e-commerce store
 The moment a potential customer lands on your website, they’ll make assumptions about your brand based on the design, look & feel and the functionality.
 That’s why is absolutely essential to ensure that your ecommerce website is designed keeping your customer’s experience in mind.
 A few components that you should pay special attention to: